bikeshaving/crank/website/guides/06-lifecycles.md

 title: Lifecycles
 ---

-Crank uses the full power and expressiveness of generator functions to encapsulate the notion of lifecycles within the same variable scope.
-Internally, Crank achieves this by calling the `next`, `return` and `throw` methods of the generator object as components are inserted, updated and removed from the element tree.
+Crank uses generator functions rather than hooks or classes to define component lifecycles.
+Internally, this is achieved by calling the `next`, `return` and `throw` methods of the generator object as components are inserted, updated and removed from the element tree.
 As a developer, you can use the `yield`, `return`, `try`, `catch`, and `finally` keywords within your generator components to take full advantage of the generator’s natural lifecycle.

+## A review of generator functions

+TODO

 ## Returning from a generator